anbrjohn/Neural_CJK_readings/README.md

  - Install romkan: https://pypi.python.org/pypi/romkan
  - Have keras set up and ready to go

- Then, from the command line, if kanjidic file is your cwd, you can call:
+ Then, from the command line, if kanjidic file is in your cwd, you can call:
   ```>> python cjk_nn.py```

  Arguments: